Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Conclusion and Future Work

 This study presents a comparative evaluation of zero-shot LLMs and traditional machine learning models in depression classification tasks based on social media data.
 We find that zero-shot LLMs have strong performance in binary depression classification, proving their ability to generalize from pretrained knowledge.
 However, their performance declines in tasks such as severity prediction, where supervised models with LLM-generated summary embeddings show more accurante and consistent performance.

 Our evaluation results suggest that LLMs are powerful for mental health prediction tasks, and their contextual summaries are helpful to derive better features.
 Summary embeddings derived from LLMs capture important semantic cues and can improve traditional models to make more accurate and consistent predictions.
+Summaries can also serve as human-readable explanations of the signals contributing to a prediction and may help stakeholders assess whether a model's conclusions are supported by meaningful linguistic evidence.
 These findings prove the potential of hybrid approaches that combine the generalization capabilities of LLMs with lightweight, interpretable classifiers trained on curated features.
 Further performance gains may be achieved by exploring advanced prompting strategies, applying few-shot learning, and fine-tuning LLMs on domain-specific mental health data.